|(c)1996 William J. Beaty|

 on the distance between the pinhole and the lens, the scene you see

 can either be upside-down or right-side-up.
 It's very complicated to

 build a zoom-lens telescope with real eyepiece lenses, but if you use

 OPTICS DISCOVERY KIT $17.95, from Optical Society of

 Edmund Scientific sells lenses too.
 Check out their website at

-Get two convex lenses, one with 200mm focal length or more, and one with
+Get two convex lenses, one with over 200mm focal length, and one